MicrosoftDocs/azure-stack-docs/azure-stack/user/iaas-architecture-sql-n-tier-multi-region.md

     -   Put one or more secondary replicas in the secondary region.
 Configure these to use *asynchronous* commit, for performance reasons.
 (Otherwise, all T-SQL transactions have to wait on a round trip over the network to the secondary region.)

 > [!Note]
-> Asynchronous commit replicas do not support automatic failover.
+> Asynchronous commit replicas don't support automatic failover.

 ## Availability considerations